Resources for choosing the right fediverse instance (REVISED DRAFT)

 - How active is the instance?

-One option is to try to contact the admin before signing up – many instances have an email address or a contact form somewhere.
+One option to get answers to these questions is to try to contact the admin before signing up β many instances have an email address or a contact form somewhere.
 Another option is to sign up without knowing the answer and then send a message to the admins or moderators.

 Several of these questions originally came from RadioAngel's suggestions about what to look for when choosing an instance, and are quoted with permission.
 And thanks to Damon for suggesting the question about CWs!)